 A summary of the certification process for each certified system shall be prepared.
 It shall contain documentation of the successful completion of all applicable portions of the requirements contained in this Certification Procedure including but not limited to the following: All problems encountered throughout the certification process, any changes made to address the identified problems, the location of the test station(s), the types of testing performed, the frequency and/or duration of any testing or monitoring, as appropriate, and any other pertinent information about the evaluation process shall be contained in this summary.

-DURATION AND CONDITIONS OF CERTIFICATION
+Duration and Conditions of Certification

 Vapor recovery system certifications shall specify the duration and conditions of certification.

 Duration of System Certification